rockero-cz/rockero-wiki/en/architecture.md

 ## UUIDs

 Secure alternative to ids.
 They should be used for publicly accessible websites or for some tables with sensitive content (bank accounts, orders, invoices...).
-[How to use uuids?](https://laravel.com/docs/10.x/eloquent#uuid-and-ulid-keys)
+[How to use uuids?](https://laravel.com/docs/eloquent#uuid-and-ulid-keys)

 ## Indexes

 Indexes are database structures that allow for faster retrieval of data.
 They work by creating a separate data structure that points to the location of the data in the database.
 When a query is run, the database can use the index to quickly find the relevant data instead of having to search the entire database.

 > **Pro tip:** Just use indexes on any columns that are frequently queried or used in joins and your database's performance will be improved.

+## Migrations

+Migrations are a way to version control your database schema.
+They allow you to make changes to the database schema in a structured way, and enable you to easily roll back changes if necessary.
+[Read more](https://laravel.com/docs/migrations)

+### Rules

+- During development, it's fine to modify existing migration files and run `php artisan migrate:fresh` to reset the database
+- Once the project is in production, you have to create new migrations for every change, even small ones
+- Don't break column sorting - when adding a new column use also `after()` and `before()` methods
+- Add short note with `comment()` method if column names are not clear (e.g. professional terms)

+> **Pro tip:** As you build your application, you may accumulate more and more migrations over time.
+This can lead to your `database/migrations` directory becoming bloated with potentially hundreds of migrations.
+If you would like, you may "squash" your migrations into a single SQL file.
+[Read more](https://laravel.com/docs/migrations#squashing-migrations)